willbuildapps/superday/docs/SmartGuessing.md

 # Smart Guessing System

 This document describes how tracking services, persistence and the algorithm work together to provide the smart guessing functionality.
-The main idea is to automatically gather data from the phone and with it generate a timeline of activities (time slots).
-The user can then set the correct activity for mislabeled time slots and the app will use **machine learning** algorithms to learn from the user selection and generate a better time line next time.
+The main idea is to automatically gather data from the phone and with it generate a timeline of categories (time slots).
+The user can then set the correct category for mislabeled time slots and the app will use **machine learning** algorithms to learn from the user selection and generate a better time line next time.

-To start with some labeled activities we'll provide a _standard day_ right of the bat, consisting of labeled activities we know are more common for every user (sleep for sure and maybe food or work too).
+To start with some labeled time slots we'll provide a _standard day_ right of the bat, consisting of labeled time slots we know are more common for every user (sleep for sure and maybe food or work too).

 ## Tracking